2-Ingredient Ninja Creami Mango Sorbet

 Paid links used in this post.
 Read more about my link usage policies.

-• Only 2 ingredients make this one of the simplest recipe I've ever put on the blog.
-They're both shelf-stable ingredients, so they're really easy to keep on hand!
+Only 2 ingredients make this one of the simplest recipes I've ever put on the blog.
+They're both totally shelf-stable or frozen, so they are incredibly easy to keep on hand for a sudden sweet tooth emergency.

-• This recipe is as easy as mixing and freezing.
-If you can stir and press buttons, you can make this one.
+This recipe is as easy as mixing and freezing.
+Seriously.
+If you can stir a spoon and press a button, you can master this one.
+No extra blender required before it goes into the freezer.

-• This is a dairy-free, vegan dessert that's low fat and high flavor.
+It's a naturally dairy-free, vegan dessert that's low fat but still completely packs a punch of real fruit flavor.

 How to Make Ninja Creami Mango Sorbet